MichalMalyska/Website_Academic/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a MSc. candidate in Statistics at University of Toronto focusing on Machine Learning.
-Currently working with Clinical NLP and training procedures for Energy Based Models with Will Grathwohl under the supervision of Prof. David Duvenaud.
+I am a part-time MSc. student in Statistics at University of Toronto focusing on Machine Learning.
+Currently working at a startup in the clinical ML space.
+My current research revolves around Clinical NLP and improving training procedures for Energy Based Models

 Prior to starting my masters I completed my BSc. in Statistics, also at University of Toronto and have worked at